October 11, 2022

 From this snippet, we can see that the entity type is stored at offset 1 of theEntityobject (which gives usENTITY_TYPE_OFFSET).
 We can also see that the entity type is an integer and that the code compares it to 1166 and 1164.

-Like we did for validating the guess on position, we can log entity type using a Frida script, and observe the game running while looking at the log to confirm thatENTITY_TYPE_CAT_VALUEis 1166.
+Like we did for validating the guess on position, we can log entity type using a Frida Flutter script, and observe the game running while looking at the log to confirm thatENTITY_TYPE_CAT_VALUEis 1166.

 In this last experiment, we wanted to see if some specificities of Flutter, notably the custom calling convention, have significant impact on hooking based attacks.